 Paraver – C, C++.
 Fortran, Java, Python

-Paraver is a performance analyzer based on traces with a great flexibility to explore the collected data.
-It was developed to respond to the need to have a qualitative global perception of the application behavior by visual inspection and then to be able to focus on the detailed quantitative analysis of the problems.
-The tool can be considered a data browser that can explore any information expressed on its trace format.
-Extrae is the main provider of Paraver traces, although the trace format is public and has been used to collect information of system behavior, power metrics and user customized metrics.
+Paraver is a performance analysis tool based on trace data, offering great flexibility for exploring collected information.
+It was developed to address the need for both a qualitative, high-level overview of application behavior through visual inspection and the ability to conduct detailed, quantitative analysis of specific issues.
+The tool functions as a data browser, capable of exploring any information contained within its trace format.
+While Extrae is the primary provider of Paraver traces, the trace format is public and has also been used to collect data on system behavior, power metrics, and user-defined custom metrics.
 Read More

 GNU